Last updated on October 25th, 2023 at 13:26

 The best kind of coffee for French press that you should use is a medium or dark roast as they have a slower extraction of flavor, oils and the flavors from the origin.
 Most importantly, you should seek coffee beans that you love the flavor profiles that you enjoy.

-FAQ Frequently Asked Questions Related To Best Type Of Coffee For French Press
+Frequently Asked Questions About Best Type Of Coffee For French Press

 What Type Of Coffee Do You Use In A French Press?